eclipse-emfcloud/emfcloud-modelserver/README.md

 The model server project features a Java-based client API that eases integration with the model server.
 The interface declaration is as defined below.
 Please note that the `Model` class is a POJO with a model uri and content.

+Note: the Java Client implementation is not ready for v2 yet, but the v1 client can still be used.
+See Issue #172 for details.

 ```Java
 public interface ModelServerClientApiV1<A> {